Exploring the Upper Limits of Text-Based Collaborative Filtering Using Large Language Models: Discoveries and Insights: Introduction

-\textbf{Q3: Can recommender models with a 175-billion parameter LM as the item encoder easily beat the simplest ID embedding based models (IDCF), especially for warm item recommendation? } IDCF is a prevailing recommendation paradigm that has dominated the recommender system (RS) community for more than a decade.
+\textbf{Q3: Can recommender models with a 175B parameter LLM as the item encoder easily beat the simplest ID embedding based models (IDCF), especially for warm item recommendation? } IDCF is a prevailing and the state-of-the-art recommendation paradigm that has dominated the recommender system (RS) community for over a decade, particularly in the non-cold start setting.
 It produces high-quality recommendations without relying on any item content information.
-However, recent studies~\citep{hou2022towards,ding2021zero,wang2022transrec,hou2023learning} suggest that ID features are the key barrier to achieving foundation or transferable recommender models since they are in general not shareable in practice. \citep{yuan2023go} discovered that to compete with IDCF, TCF has to retrain its text encoder on the recommendation dataset, otherwise there is still a big accuracy gap.
-However, their study only explored some medium-sized text encoders with around 100 million parameters.
-What would happen if we use the 175-billion GPT-3 as the text encoder?
-Would it be necessary to retrain GPT-3 to outperform IDCF for non-cold or warm item recommendation tasks?
+However, recent studies~\citep{ding2021zero,hou2022towards,wang2022transrec,yuan2023go,zhang2024ninerec,cheng2024image} indicate that ID features are the key barrier to achieving transferable ``one model fits all'' recommender models (see Figure~\ref{fig:foundation}).
+This is because IDs, e.g., userID and itemID, are typically not shareable across different practical platforms.

-\textbf{Q4: How close is the TCF paradigm to a universal recommender model? } In addition to performance, a frequently mentioned advantage of TCF is its potential transferability, which could enable cross-domain and cross-platform recommendations and establish a universal foundation model~\citep{bommasani2021opportunities,hua2023index} for the recommender system field.
-Thus, we aim to investigate the cross-domain recommendation capability of TCF with a text encoder of 175-billion parameters.
+\textit{Novelty clarification}: While numerous papers have claimed that their proposed TCF has achieved state-of-the-art performance, it is important to note that many claims are primarily focused on either cold-start scenarios~\citep{zhang2021unbert} or sub-optimal embedding sizes (e.g., fixed small sizes).
+However, in order to entirely subvert the ID paradigm, it is crucial to surpass its performance in both cold-start and warm scenarios under the fair evaluation setting.
+This presents a considerable challenge, which also explains why few large-scale industrial recommender systems claimed to completely abandon the itemID features (userID can be represented by itemID sequence) in the non-cold start recommendation setting.

-\textbf{Q5: Will the classic TCF paradigm be replaced by a recent prompt engineering based recommendation method that utilizes ChatGPT (called ChatGPT4Rec)?} With the emergence of ChatGPT, a series of recent work~\citep{gao2023chat,liu2023chatgpt,dai2023uncovering,wang2023generative} have leveraged the ChatGPT API and prompt to generate recommendations directly, eliminating the need for training and resulting in a highly efficient approach.
-An interesting question to explore is whether ChatGPT4Rec can outperform the traditional TCF paradigm in the typical recommendation setting and challenge the established TCF paradigm.
+\textbf{Q4: How close is the TCF paradigm to a universal ``one model fits all'' recommender model? } In addition to its performance benefits, TCF is often lauded for its potential transferability~\citep{zhang2024ninerec,wang2022transrec,fu2024exploring,hou2022towards}, allowing for cross-domain and cross-platform recommendations without relying on shared data.
+This advantage contributes to the establishment of a universal foundation model ~\citep{bommasani2021opportunities} in the field of recommender systems.
+Therefore, we aim to study whether TCF, utilizing LLM as the item encoder, exhibits effective transferability, particularly its zero-shot recommendation capability~\citep{ding2021zero}, a prominent research direction in recent years.